5 AI Prompts Your Marketing Team Should Be Using Today

 The problem

-Lead magnets are one of the most effective assets for capturing demand in paid media campaigns and organic traffic.
-The problem is that creating them well — with logical structure and real value — takes time.
-AI can generate a complete draft of several lead magnets in a single session.
+Lead magnets are one of the most effective assets for capturing demand in paid media and organic.
+The catch: creating them well, with logical structure and real value, takes time.
+AI can generate a complete draft of several in one session.

 Step-by-step workflow

-1. Identify the most recurring problem of your target audience — or ask the AI to build it for you ;).
+• Identify your audience's most recurring problem, or ask the AI to build it for you ;).

-3. Prepare: audience description, main problem and chosen format.
+• Prepare: audience description, main problem, chosen format.

 The prompt